python-telegram-bot/python-telegram-bot/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for reporting issues of python-telegram-bot!

+Use this template to notify us if you found a bug, or if you want to request a new feature.
+If you're looking for help with programming your bot using our library, feel free to ask your questions in out telegram group at: https://t.me/pythontelegrambotgroup

 To make it easier for us to help you please enter detailed information below.

 Please note, we only support the latest version of python-telegram-bot and